-In order to enhance transparency, as of September 1, 2019, the College will now publish citations and Discipline Hearing Notifications as individual items in the ‘News’ section of its website.
+The College publishes citations and Discipline Hearing Notifications as individual items in the ‘News’ section of its website.
 These notifications will also appear on the College’s homepage.
 The College may include information about upcoming Discipline Hearing Notifications in its monthly ‘ReadLinks Roundup’ email, which is sent to all pharmacists and pharmacy technicians.

 Previously, citations for Discipline Committee hearings were published under ‘Discipline Hearing Notifications’ on the College’s website 2-4 weeks prior to a scheduled hearing.

-As a Health Professions College under the Health Professions Act, the College’s mandate is to serve and protect the public.
+As a Health Professions College under the Health Professions Act ("HPA"), the College’s mandate is to serve and protect the public.
 Greater transparency assures the public that they can trust their pharmacies, pharmacists, and pharmacy technicians to provide safe and effective pharmacy care.

 Section 35 Extraordinary Action

 If the Inquiry Committee considers an action necessary to protect the public during the investigation of a registrant or pending a hearing of the discipline committee, it may, by order,